abdulbasitbhat/AI-Project/README.md

 # AI
-Simulation of relation between Static and Dynamic Environment.
+A Simulation of relation between Static and Dynamic Environments using an example of Car-Obstacle Simulation.